California Eats & Stays Hotels Joshua Tree USA

 Joshua Tree National Park (sometimes referred to by locals as “The Monument”) is pristine desert wilderness protected by the National Park Service to ensure the conservation of its unique ecosystem.

-While you can camp traditionally in the park, there is NO Joshua Tree National Park glamping WITHIN the park itself.
+While you can camp in traditional tents in the park, there is NO Joshua Tree National Park glamping WITHIN the park itself.

 The park is absolutely gorgeous, and it’s no wonder a day trip to Joshua Tree National Park made it on our essential Los Angeles Bucket List.